Skip to content

 The timeline depends on the starting maturity level and organisational complexity.
 An organisation starting from Level 1 (ad hoc) should expect 6 to 12 months to reach Level 3 (defined), with a dedicated project lead and a phased approach by business domain.
 Reaching Level 4 (managed) typically requires an additional 12 to 18 months, including the deployment of automated tools.

-What are the penalties for inadequate document compliance in the UK?
+What are the penalties for inadequate document compliance in Australia?

 Do we need a dedicated compliance officer for document compliance?